tsgates/arch-wiki-markdown/wiki/KDE.md

 > Which backend should I choose?

-You can choose between various backends, like GStreamer (phonon-gstreamer) or VLC (phonon-vlc) available in extra, Xine (phonon-xine) or MPlayer (phonon-mplayer-git) available on AUR.
-Most users will want GStreamer or VLC which have the best upstream support.
+You can choose between various backends like GStreamer (phonon-gstreamer) or VLC (phonon-vlc), available in the official repositories, and MPlayer (phonon-mplayer-git), QuickTime (phonon-quicktime-git) or AVKode (phonon-avkode-git), available in the AUR.

-Note that multiple backends can be installed at once and you can switch between them via System Settings -> Multimedia -> Phonon -> Backend.
+Most users will want VLC which has the best upstream support.
+GStreamer is currently not well maintained.
+Note that multiple backends can be installed at once and chosen at System Settings > Multimedia > Phonon > Backend.

+> Note:

+-   According to the Feature Matrix, the GStreamer backend has some more features that the VLC backend.
-Note:According to the KDE UserBase, Phonon-MPlayer and Phonon-Xine are currently unmaintained
+-   According to the KDE UserBase, Phonon-MPlayer is currently unmaintained.

-According to announcement of KDE 4.6 in Arch and mail in Phonon dev list, users should prefer GStreamer over VLC due to the feature difference.

-Useful Applications
+Useful applications
 -------------------

 The official set of KDE applications may be found here.

 > Yakuake

-This application provides a Quake-like terminal emulator, which is toggled visible using the F12 key.
+Yakuake provides a Quake-like terminal emulator whose visibility is toggled by the F12 key.
 It also has support for multiple tabs.
-Yakuake can be installed by package yakuake.
+Yakuake is available in the package yakuake.

 > KDE Telepathy

 KDE Telepathy is a project with the goal to closely integrate Instant Messaging with the KDE desktop.
-It utilizes the Telepathy framework as a backend, and is intended to replace Kopete.
+It utilizes the Telepathy framework as a backend and is intended to replace Kopete.

-To install all Telepathy protocols install the telepathy group.
+To install all Telepathy protocols, install the telepathy group.
 To use the KDE Telepathy client, install the kde-telepathy-meta package that includes all the packages contained in the kde-telepathy group .

 Tips and tricks
 ---------------

+> Using Openbox in KDE

+Tip:The native window manager for KDE is kwin.

+The Openbox window manager works very well within KDE, combined with a noticable improvement in performance and responsiveness.
+By default, a KDE/Openbox session will be made automatically available upon installing Openbox, even if the KDE environment itself has not been installed.
+Most popular display managers will therefore allow KDE with Openbox as the window manager to be selected as a session.

+To manually start KDE with Openbox as the window manager - as a default session for SLiM, or where not using a display manager at all - add the following command to the Xinitrc file:

+    exec openbox-kde-session

+When using KDM

+To use Openbox as a default windows manager when logging in with KDM just go to Default Applications -> Window Manager -> Use a different windows manager then select Openbox within the dropdown box.

+Re-enabling compositing effects

+Where replacing the native kwin window manager with Openbox, any desktop compositing effects - such a transparency - provided will also be lost.
+This is because Openbox itself does not provide any compositing functionality.
+However, it is easily possible to use a seperate compositing program to re-enable compositing.

+> Integrate Android with the KDE Desktop

+Install kdeconnect and KDE Connect from the Google Play store for great Android-KDE integration.

+> Get notifications for software updates

+Install apper to get notifications about package updates in your KDE system tray and a basic package manager GUI.
+See the PackageKit website for more information.

 > Configure KWin to use OpenGL ES